eolocon/qkd_project/README.md

 `docker-scripts/start-jupyter.sh <image_name>  `

 ### Jupyter notebooks inside containers
-When running inside a container, the output from jupyter will look like:
+When running inside a container, the output from jupyter will looks like:

 `To access the notebook, open this file in a browser:
         file:///root/.local/share/jupyter/runtime/nbserver-1-open.html